Q. What is an ORCID and Why Should I Use It?

 - Large databases, including Scopus, Web of Science and Crossref/DOI

 How do I get an ORCID?

 Library staff will guide you through the registration process.
 Then you just need to use your ORCID on every research activity or output to ensure that your ORCID connects all of your academic impact.

 Already have an ORCID?

-Add it to your Pure profile to improve the accuracy of your search settings.
+We can add it to your Pure profile to improve the accuracy of your publication updates.